-Board Committees: Executive; Nominating and Corporate Governance

-Other Public Company Boards: Voya Financial, Inc.
+Board Committees: Executive; Nominating and Corporate Governance Other Public Company Boards: Voya Financial, Inc.

 Mr. Hubbell was a member of the executive board and Chairman of Insurance and Asset Management Americas for ING Group, a Netherlands-based company and one of the world's largest banking, insurance and asset management companies, and served as an executive board member from May 2000 through April 2006.
 The executive board was the first tier leadership board of ING Group and was responsible for the management of the company.
 Mr. Hubbell became Chairman of Insurance and Asset Management Americas in 2004 and was previously Chair of the Executive Committees of the Americas and Asia/Pacific beginning in January 2000.
 Mr. Hubbell was also responsible for Nationale Nederlanden, ING Group's largest Dutch insurance company, and ING Group's asset management operations throughout Europe from May 2004 to April 2006.
-Mr. Hubbell elected to retire from ING Group's executive board effective April 25, 2006.
-From January 1, 2012 through October 31, 2012, Mr. Hubbell was a senior industry advisor to ING Group on a part time basis.
-Mr. Hubbell was formerly Chairman, President and Chief Executive Officer of Iowa Companies, an insurance holding company, serving as Chairman from May 1993 to October 1997, and as President and Chief Executive Officer from May 1989 to October 1997.
+Mr. Hubbell elected to retire from ING Group on a part time basis.
+Mr. Hubbell was formerly Chairman, President and Chief Executive Officer of Equitable of Iowa Companies, an insurance holding company, serving as Chairman from May 1993 to October 1997, and as President and Chief Executive Officer from May 1989 to October 1997.
 Mr. Hubbell served as interim director of the Iowa Department of Economic Development from October 5, 2009 through January 14, 2010.
 On December 31, 2012, Mr. Hubbell was elected as a member of the board of directors and audit committee of Voya Financial, which became a publicly traded company on May 2, 2013 following its divestiture from ING Group.
 On May 31, 2013, Mr. Hubbell was elected lead director, chairman of the nominating and governance committee and a member of the compensation and benefits committee of Voya Financial.
 Mr. Hubbell is also an attorney.